jmoraispk/loglife/docs/developer/backend.md

-# Life Bot Backend Documentation
+# LogLife Backend Documentation

 ---

 ## Overview

-The Life Bot backend is built with Python and Flask.
+The LogLife backend is built with Python and Flask.
 It handles goal tracking, audio journaling, referrals, and daily reminders.

 **Technology Stack:**